EYssel/sqs-dlq-monitoring/README.md

 The standard SQS Queue Props which can be used to customise the deployed DLQ.
 The value of this property will be overriden if the queueProps.deadLetterQueue is provided.

-## `alarmProps`

-The standard CloudWatch Alarm props which can be used to customise the deployed alarm.

 ## `topicProps`